Caveat: Fragment

 I was sitting at work, at my desk, overhearing my boss talking on the phone with one of a student’s parents.
 I was understanding it – not dream understanding, but actually capturing the words of the conversation.
 A first grade (elementary) student, Jaehyeon, was leaving the hagwon.

-When Curt hung up the phone, with his dramatic sigh as he often does when he has failed to convince a parent who is set on leaving to stay, I said to him, in "Jaehyeon is leaving."
+When Curt hung up the phone, with his dramatic sigh as he often does when he has failed to convince a parent who is set on leaving to stay, I said to him, “Jaehyeon is leaving.”
 Statement, not question.

 “네” [ne], he agreed.
 In English, he added, “But she said he liked your class.
 So why is he leaving.”